abdulsamisahil/Speak-Text/README.md

-# Speak Text
+# Speak text
- In this project, I will be building a web application where the text can be played and spoken in various languages.
+ In this app, I will be creating a web-application, where a text can be typed/pasted to hear and read it loudly.
+Note: This web speech api may not be compitable with some web browsers.